Many small businesses believe branding is only for BIG companies with BIG budgets.

 Even if you’re a one person shop, having a unique branded look takes your presentation up a notch.
 Everything from your business cards to your email signatures should be consistent and polished supporting the quality image you want to present.

 By being consistent, your small firm has a bigger impact because every piece of content or impression reinforces your message.
 People learn who you are.
 For example, Content Marketing Institute and Likeable Media both use orange as their brand color.

 Small business branding reason 3: protects your business from being defined by your competitors and others.

 Without a well defined brand, every piece of content and communications you issue can look different.
 As a result, your prospects, customers and fans don’t know who you are or what you stand for.

 Even worse, your competitors can define your business in a less flattering light without you even being aware of it.

 The biggest branding challenge most small businesses face is finding the time to define their brand and to develop a set of brand guidelines.

-Create a marketing persona to better understand your market.
+Create a marketing persona to better understand your audience.
+Verify the details by surveys and interviews.
 What are their likes and dislikes?
 How do they feel towards your business?
 This has a significant impact on how easy or hard it’ll be to persuade them to purchase from you.

 Don’t just think about the answers to these questions.
 Write them down to review and share them with your creative resource people.